Practice Makes Perfect: How to Test Electronic Components during PCB Design

 This ability to look at a component’s incoming and outgoing traces can be used to determine the component’s specific parameters.
 Employing these capabilities during design is akin to a successful practice where you can follow it up by moving to fabrication and assembly confident that your board will perform as designed.

-For more information and tips on testing electronic components during PCB design and how to make corrections that will avoid post manufacturing problems, contact an Altium PCB design expert.
+For more information and tips on PCB testing and how to make corrections that will avoid post manufacturing problems, contact an Altium Designer expert.